ap0ught/matrix/README.md

 - `effect` - alternatives to the default post-processing effect.
 Can be "plain", "pride", "stripes", "none", "image" or "mirror".
   - ("none" displays the 'debug view', a behind-the-scenes look at the anatomy of the effect.)
 - `camera` - some effects, ie. the mirror effect, optionally support webcam input.
 Can be "true" or "false".
 Default is false.
-- `stripeColors` - if you set the effect to "stripes", you can specify the colors of vertical stripes as alternating *R,G,B* numeric values, like so: [https://rezmason.github.io/matrix/?effect=stripes&stripeColors=1,0,0,1,1,0,0,1,0](https://rezmason.github.io/matrix/?effect=stripes&stripeColors=1,0,0,1,1,0,0,1,0)
+- `stripeColors` - if you set the effect to "stripes", you can specify the colors of vertical stripes as alternating *R,G,B* numeric values, like so: [https://ap0ught.github.io/matrix/?effect=stripes&stripeColors=1,0,0,1,1,0,0,1,0](https://ap0ught.github.io/matrix/?effect=stripes&stripeColors=1,0,0,1,1,0,0,1,0)
-- `palette` — with the normal "palette" effect, you can specify the colors and placement of the colors along the color grade as alternating *R,G,B,%* numeric values, like so: [https://rezmason.github.io/matrix/?palette=0.1,0,0.2,0,0.2,0.5,0,0.5,1,0.7,0,1](https://rezmason.github.io/matrix/?palette=0.1,0,0.2,0,0.2,0.5,0,0.5,1,0.7,0,1)
+- `palette` — with the normal "palette" effect, you can specify the colors and placement of the colors along the color grade as alternating *R,G,B,%* numeric values, like so: [https://ap0ught.github.io/matrix/?palette=0.1,0,0.2,0,0.2,0.5,0,0.5,1,0.7,0,1](https://ap0ught.github.io/matrix/?palette=0.1,0,0.2,0,0.2,0.5,0,0.5,1,0.7,0,1)
-- `backgroundColor`, `cursorColor`, `glintColor` — other *R,G,B* values that apply to the corresponding parts of the effect.
-- `paletteHSL`, `stripeHSL`, `backgroundHSL`, `cursorHSL`, and `glintHSL` — the same as the above, except they use *H,S,L* (hue, saturation, lightness) instead of *R,G,B*.
-- `cursorIntensity`, — the brightness of cursors' glow.
-Can be any number greater than zero.
-Default is 2.0.
-- `glintIntensity` — the brightness of glint glow, if there is any glint.
-Can be any number greater than zero.
-Default is 1.0.
 - `url` - if you set the effect to "image", this is how you specify which image to load.
-It doesn't work with any URL; I suggest grabbing them from Wikipedia: [https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg](https://rezmason.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg)
+It doesn't work with any URL; I suggest grabbing them from Wikipedia: [https://ap0ught.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg](https://ap0ught.github.io/matrix/?effect=image&url=https://upload.wikimedia.org/wikipedia/commons/f/f5/EagleRock.jpg)
 - `loops` - (WIP) if set to "true", this causes the effect to loop, so that it can be converted into a looping video.
 - `fps` — the framerate of the effect.
 Can be any number between 0 and 60.
 Default is 60.
 - `suppressWarnings` - if set to "true", this suppresses any warnings that would otherwise appear— when viewing the project on a device with no GPU, for example.